 1536 (5th May)

 Thomas Wyatt and Richard Page were arrested on suspicion of committing adultery with the Queen.
 However they were later released.
 Cromwell reasoned that if two men were allowed to go free then the others accused would seem more guilty.

 1536 (10th May)

 Anne was indicted before a grand jury for treason.
-She was charged with having committed adultery with Norris, Weston, Brereton, Smeaton and her brother George.
-She was also charged with plotting to murder the King and making fun of him in public.
+She was charged with having committed adultery with Norris, Weston, Brereton, Smeaton and incest with her brother George.
+It was alleged that George was the father of the deformed baby.
+Anne was also charged with plotting to murder the King and making fun of him in public.

 1536 (12th May)